 Thanks to a committed education system, over a million people in the city are software developers.
 Premium engineering colleges offering graduate courses in software development are springing up like mushrooms, further growing the already-abundant talent pool.

 But it’s not just SAP.
-IT giants like Google, Microsoft, IBM, and Cisco have successfully established their R&D centres in Bangalore, and now generate over $17bn in revenue every year.
+IT giants like Google, Microsoft, IBM, and Cisco have also successfully established their R&D centres in Bangalore.

 Why Offshore To Bangalore?